 Society members and the wider community have full access to the latest advances in their field via the Internet in an open, HTML format.
 Consistent standards and guidelines for formatting Word documents enable automation of the publishing process (Author 2001) and improved presentation for Web publication.

-Methods
+Section Headings

 Second level headings should be in Italics